 - 1. Sensitive information exists in many forms: printed, spoken, and electronic. - 2.
 Sensitive information includes Social Security numbers, credit card numbers, driver's license numbers - 3.
-There are a number of laws that impose privacy and security requirements, including FERPA, 42 CFR Part 2, and the Michigan Mental Health Code. - 4.
-Two primary HIPAA regulations are the Privacy Rule and the Security Rule. - Information that identifies a patient and that is combined with health information, creates PHI.
+There are several laws that impose privacy and security requirements, including HIPAA, 42 CFR Part 2, and the Michigan Mental Health Code. - 4.
+Two primary HIPAA regulations are the Privacy Rule and the Security Rule. - 5.
+Information that identifies a patient and that is combined with health information, creates PHI.